olaolumusic/ResourceBibleStudy/README.md

 * Optimize Search both Web and API
 * Multi-version

-# See also, Resource Bible Study In Python:
+# See also, Resource Bible Study In:
 * Proudly create by @zdonald
 https://github.com/azdonald/ResourceBibleStudy